 As you might guess, one of the most common tea tree oil uses is a treatment for various skin conditions.
 Because of its antifungal and antibacterial qualities, it is often included in soaps and other skin care products for just this reason.
 Like any essential oil, too high a concentration can cause irritation, but in the right amount, tea tree oil is quite gentle.
 When tea tree oil is included in soaps, lotions, and other skincare products, it is always in a tiny concentration with a large number of other ingredients balancing it out.
 When you use it directly on your skin, it is up to you to ensure that you are not using too much.

 Different concentrations have different uses.
 In antifungal applications, the concentration must be quite high—as much as 100%.
 Used twice daily in this manner, tea tree oil can be great for getting rid of toenail infections.
 For other lesser problems however, it is wise to use a much lower concentration to avoid irritating the skin.
 Around 5% is all that is needed to treat problems with acne.
+In this same vein, according to some sources, tea tree oil can help fight hair loss.

 2. As a waxing prep